SioKCronin/website/content/vision.md

 ![waves](waves.jpg)

-My studio practice is honing in on practices of marrying embodied practice with conceptual scaffolding in service of self and community actualization.
+My studio this season is excited about marrying embodiment with conceptual scaffolding in service of self and community actualization.
-The focal point of my studio practice is care.
+The focal point is care.

-I cultivate a well of material from my practices and lived experiences.
-I then meet others in the present moment, listen deeply, and draw from my well in the ways I feel will be of service.
-And I ask for feedback and track progress over time, as I track my own.
-I frame it as art because I believe in human cultural technology and its trasnmission, and lifestyle and art practice as fantastic delivery mechanisms.
+I cultivate a well of material from my practices and lived experiences, and then meet others in the present moment, listen deeply, and draw from my well in ways I feel will be of service.
+I ask for feedback and track progress.
+I periodically frame it as art to invoke an air of special, of theater, of divine, and because I believe in human cultural technology.

-Practices right now include:
+My studio ractices right now include:

-* gaga (with a Sio twist from previous movement research)
+* gaga (with a Sio twist from my historical movement research)
 * WhatsApp voice memos
 * This Fountain of Being (meditation podcast)
-* poetry
+* poetry (reading and writing)
 * drawing
 * engineering management